Walk away from foot and ankle pain.

 Total Ankle Replacement,

 which eliminates pain and increases the mobility of an ankle joint affected by severe arthritis.
-With total ankle replacement, also known as ankle arthroplasty, our orthopedic surgeons replace the damaged joint with a new artificial one.
-Recovery time for total ankle replacement is quicker than with an ankle fusion, which is the other technique for treating severe arthritis.
+With total ankle replacement, also known as ankle arthroplasty, our orthopedic surgeons replace the damaged joint with a sophisticated new prosthesis that restores most or all of the movement associated with a healthy ankle.
+Recovery time for total ankle replacement is shorter than an ankle fusion surgery, which is the other technique for treating severe arthritis.